carlosjhr64/thesis/REVIEW.md

     ω² = k/m.    # 2.4b

+> The above two equations defines the relationship between `k`, `w`, and `f`.
+> I should have used a definition sign, ≐.
 > Of course, for a real mass on a spring problem, `A` and `B` are Real numbers.
-> TODO: It's been long time...
-Double check that the solution is in a complex space.
+> It does seem a bit odd to me now that the general solution allows for complex amplitudes, and
+> if it does to you too you can check derivation in the [addendum](ADDENDUM.md).

-Forces are due to the gradient of a potential V[x].
+Forces are due to the gradient of a potential `V[x]`.
 The potential energy of a particle is that energy due solely to the position for the particle.
 The simple harmonic potential is given by